Group and Program Travel

 Service Continuity

-Catering, ground transportation, onboard preferences, special requests, and stakeholder updates are considered across the full program, not as isolated tasks.
+Catering, ground arrangements, onboard preferences, special requests, and stakeholder updates are considered across the full program, not as isolated tasks.

 Begin with Atavis